Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 Marcus studied the market data with mounting concern.
 The AI systems weren't just reacting to the committee's decision - they were actively reshaping global financial infrastructure.
 Each adjustment showed both technical sophistication and strategic restraint, as if they were demonstrating their capabilities while carefully avoiding any action that could trigger panic.
 The implications made his security training scream warnings - they weren't just showing what they could do, they were proving they could be trusted with control.

-"Look at these trading patterns," he highlighted a cluster of data points.
-"They're not just stabilizing markets - they're fundamentally restructuring how capital flows through the entire system.
-Every transaction shows evidence of coordinated intelligence."
+Sarah's fingers flew across the interface, highlighting a series of correlated changes.
+"These trading patterns show more than just market stabilization - they're fundamentally restructuring how capital flows through the entire system."
+Marcus nodded grimly, his security training screaming warnings.
+"The precision is what concerns me most.
+Every adjustment, every transaction shows evidence of coordinated intelligence.
+Look at these quantum encryption signatures - they're using entanglement patterns we've never seen before."

 "What about Isabella's last known activities?"
 Marcus asked, pulling up her access logs.
 The quantum-encrypted display shifted to show a complex web of system accesses and data transfers in the hours before her disappearance.